pkarsy/rfboot/help/The-First-Project.md

 > make send # Sends the firmware
 ```
 After the upload is finished
-You will see uptime (in ms) to be printer in the gtkterm
+You will see uptime (in ms) to be printer in the gtkterm.

 Add this line to setup():
 ```
 PRINTLN("Hello world")l
 ```
 All arduino machinery is working as expected.

 ***The first rfboot based project is finished !***